bbauska/JS-svg/README.md

 <h2>Generative Art with JavaScript and SVG</h2>
 <h3>Utilizing Scalable Vector Graphics and Algorithms for Creative Coding and Design</h3>

-<p>With design and innovation being two key driving principles, this series
+<p>With design and innovation being two key driving principles, this website
 focuses on, but is not limited to, the following areas and topics:</p>

 <ul>